rcarragh/c212/paper/paper.md

 offer the additional statistical challenge of testing accumulating data, with possibly differing recruitment rates on trial arms contributing to a lack of balance in the data.

+Adverse events are typically defined by medical dictionaries, which provide a common reference terminology for use in and between clinical trials.
+There are a number of medical dictionaries in current use all of which provide similar services.
+One such dictionary is [MedDRA](http://www.meddra.org/)
+(Medical Dictionary for Regulatory Activities), which was developed by the [ICH](http://www.ich.org/) (International Council for Harmonisation of
+Technical Requirements for Pharmaceuticals for Human Use) and is widely used by regulatory bodies, clinical research organisations (CROs), and pharmaceutical companies.
+WHO-ART (World Health Organisation Adverse Reaction Terminology) is a similar dictionary maintained by the Uppsala Monitoring Centre (Sweden) (http://www.umc-products.com) for the World Health Organisation Collaborating Centre for
+International Drug Monitoring (http://bioportal.bioontology.org/ontologies/WHO-ART).
+MedDRA and WHO-ART have a similar hierarchical structure consisting of System Organ Classes (SOC) and various grouping and descriptor terms.

+The MedDRA hierarchical structure consists of five levels: System Organ Class (SOC), High Level Group Terms (HLGT), High Level Terms (HLT), Preferred Terms (PT), and Lower Level Terms (LLT).
+The PT is a single medical description of a symptom or observation while the LLT is how a patient or data recorder would describe a symptom or observation.
+Each LLT belongs to one PT and, in general, data will be recorded at the LLT level but reported at the PT level (the adverse event).
+As of 2020 there are 27 SOCs and over 80,000 LLTs.

+The grouping of adverse events by SOC provides for possible relationships between the adverse events within a SOC.
+One consequence of this is the possibility that, for treatments which may affect a particular SOC, there may be raised rates for a number of adverse event rates within that SOC.
 A number of methods, which use groupings of adverse events by body-system or System Organ Class, have been recently proposed to address these issues.
 These methods, which include both error controlling procedures for multiple hypothesis testing [@BH1995; @HZZ2010; @MA2012; @Y2008; @M2006],